 - all of the dreams you bought into will stay tantalisingly out of reach

-Peter Pan syndrome describes people who (just like in JM Barry’s story) do not know how to grow up.
-They are caught in a prolonged state of adolescence.
+Peter Pan syndrome describes people who (just like in JM Barry’s story) do not know how to grow up, they refuse to grow.
+They are caught up in, and suffering from, a prolonged state of adolescence.

 Leaving Neverland, Michael Jackson and Peter Pan syndrome

-‘Leaving Neverland’ Dan Reed’s extraordinary documentary about Michael Jackson, put the spotlight on sexual abuse and the grooming of young children.
-Jackson brought a particular grotesque twist to the idea of the lost boys who became seduced by his overpowering celebrity, charm and devotion, and then found themselves caught in the dark sexual world of Neverland with Peter Pan’s deadly alter ego.
+‘Leaving Neverland’ Dan Reed’s extraordinary documentary about Michael Jackson (2019), put the spotlight on sexual abuse and the grooming of young children.
+Jackson brought a particular grotesque twist to the idea of the lost boys who became seduced by his overpowering celebrity, charm, and devotion, and then found themselves caught in the dark sexual world of Jackson’s Neverland ranch with Peter Pan’s deadly alter ego.